2017 Philadelphia Eagles season: Super Bowl LII: vs. (A1) New England Patriots

 In the third quarter, the Pats drew closer when Tom Brady found Rob Gronkowski on a 5-yard pass to make it 22–19.
 However, the Eagles managed to pull away again when Foles found Corey Clement on a 22-yard pass to make it 29–19.
 The Pats closed out the quarter by getting close again when Brady found Chris Hogan on a 26-yard pass to make the score 29–26.
 In the fourth quarter, the Eagles moved further ahead when Elliott kicked a 42-yard field goal to make the score 32–26.
 The Pats would finally take the lead when Brady found Gronkowski again on a 5-yard pass to make the score 33–32.
 The Eagles would respond with a 14-play, 75-yard drive when Foles found Zach Ertz on an 11-yard pass (with a failed 2-point conversion), giving the Eagles the lead, 38–33.
 On the Patriots' following possession, with 2:16 to play, Brady was sacked by Brandon Graham and fumbled the ball, which was recovered by Derek Barnett at the Patriots' 31-yard line.
 The Eagles would increase their lead on Elliott's 46-yard field goal to 41–33.

 Starting with less than a minute left and no time outs, the Patriots were able to advance the ball almost to midfield.
 With under 10 seconds remaining, Brady (who had set a Super Bowl passing record of 505 yards) attempted a Hail Mary pass that could have sent the game into overtime with a touchdown and 2-point conversion.
 However, Gronkowski would be blanketed in the end zone by Eagles defenders, who knocked the ball incomplete as the clock ran out, ending the Patriots' last hope.

 With this win, the Eagles won their first Super Bowl and their first NFL title since 1960.
 Both teams managed to set an all-time NFL record for total combined yards in a game (1,151), and the 74 game points were one short of the Super Bowl record set in 1995.

 The Eagles' victory parade took place four days later on February 8, highlighted by a rousing six-minute speech by center Jason Kelce.

+A private ceremony was held at 2300 Arena on June 14, 2018 where the Eagles received their Super Bowl rings.
+Meek Mill performed his song "Dreams and Nightmares" at the event, which the team had adopted as its anthem for the season.